sxaxmz/handle_scanned_pdf/README.md

 - Extract text from scanned PDFs and images.
 - Draw bounding boxes around the text that can be extracted on scanned PDFs and images.
 - Recognize and extract text in various languages.
-- The searchable PDF output places the extracted text and position it accordingly on-top of the inputted file.
+- The searchable PDF output places the extracted text and positions it accordingly on top of the inputted file.
 - Ability to use one OCR to create a searchable PDF and a different OCR to extract text files (separately).
-- If it is only desired to use EasyOCR, then tesseract installation is not required.
+- If it is only desired to use EasyOCR, then Tesseract installation is not required.

 Usage:
 - Make scanned documents searchable and parsable.